 - Encrypt Communication

-Encrypted data is difficult to interpret, and not many hackers are able to decrypt it successfully.
+Encrypted data is difficult to interpret, and not many hackers can decrypt it successfully.
 Configure MongoDB to use TLS/SSL for all incoming and outgoing connections.
-Use TLS/SSL to encrypt communication between mongod and mongos components of a MongoDB client as well as between all applications and MongoDB.
+Use TLS/SSL to encrypt communication between the MongoDB client’s Mongod and Mongos components and between all applications and MongoDB.

 Using MongoDB Enterprise 3.2, the WiredTiger storage engine’s native Encryption at Rest can be configured to encrypt data in the storage layer.
 If you are not using WiredTiger’s encryption at rest, MongoDB data should be encrypted on each host using file-system, device, or physical encryption.